Discover These 4 Tried & Tested Tactics To Beat Back Pain At The Computer

 4. Setting Up Your Desk The Wrong Way

 The height of your desk and where things are placed on it will also affect the amount of strain your body comes under at the computer.

-Some of the common mistakes people make are:
+As some of the common mistakes people make are:

 So the best way to make sure you avoid pain and repetitive strain injuries while using your computer is to get your desk and workstation right.

-1. Sit With a Good Posture
+1. Sit With A Good Posture

 So it's well worth the effort to try and improve your sitting posture.